-Buying a home is 23% cheaper than renting nationwide for millennials and now is the best time to buy since 2012 when interest rates were a tad lower.
-But should millennials rent or buy, especially in Miami?
+For millennials, buying a home is 23 percent less expensive than renting throughout the country, and now is the best time to buy since 2012, when mortgage rates were somewhat lower.
+But, especially in Miami, should millennials rent or buy?

-However, using the Census’ 2014 American Community Survey and a new Trulia consumer poll, we’ve found that the math is different for young households (ages 25-34), who tend to move every five years (*) and can only afford up to a 10% down payment (**).
-This edition of Rent vs. Buy crunches the numbers for these prospective home buyers.
+However, we discovered that the math is different for young households (ages 25-34), who move every five years (*) and can only afford a 10% down payment (**), according to the Census Bureau’s 2014 American Community Survey and a new Trulia consumer poll.
+Rent vs. Buy crunches the math for these would-be house owners in this edition.

-To compare the costs of owning and renting for young home buyers, we also assumed a 3.85% mortgage rate on a 30-year fixed-rate loan, itemized federal tax deductions and a 25% tax bracket.
-With those assumptions, buying is not only 23% cheaper than renting nationally, it is also only cheaper than renting in 98 of the nation’s top 100 markets.
+We used a 3.85 percent mortgage rate on a 30-year fixed-rate loan, itemized federal tax deductions, and a 25% tax bracket to compare the expenses of owning vs renting for young house purchasers.
+Using such assumptions, buying is not only 23 percent less expensive than renting nationwide, but it is also less expensive in 98 of the country’s top 100 markets.

-Millennials should consider that the rent vs. buy gap differs vastly across metros, largely because home prices and rents, property taxes, and home-price appreciation differs by metro.
-Taking these factors into account, young home buyers in the nation’s 100 markets would find that buying a home ranges from being 5% more expensive than renting in Honolulu to being 46% cheaper to buy a home in Houston.
+Millennials should keep in mind that the rent vs. buy gap varies greatly among metros, owing to differences in home prices and rents, property taxes, and home-price appreciation.
+Taking these characteristics into consideration, young house buyers in the country’s 100 areas will find that buying a home is 5 percent more expensive than renting in Honolulu and 46 percent less expensive in Houston.

-The only other metro in the top 100 where buying is more expensive than renting a home for young buyers is San Jose, where they’d pay 2% more to buy a home than to rent.
-Rounding out the top 10 is New York, where buying is now 11% cheaper for younger consumers than renting.
+The only other metro in the top 100 where buying a property is more expensive than renting is San Jose, where young buyers would pay 2% more to buy than to rent.
+New York rounds out the top ten, where buying is now 11 percent cheaper than renting for younger customers.

-Now with these facts, hoping it helps illustrate whether should millennials rent or buy, make your own math and decide whether is better for you to rent or buy a real estate in Miami.
-You may also find good properties to look at here or listen to an expert talk about The Booming in Miami Housing Market.
+Now, using these statistics to determine whether millennials should rent or buy, do your own arithmetic to see whether it is better for you to rent or buy real estate in Miami.
+You can also look at houses or listen to an expert speak about the booming Miami housing market here.